mohamed-osama45987/Node-Image-Resize/README.md

 # Node Image Resize

 This project takes a image name and a custom width and height as query prameters and resize the image according to the given width and height

-## Appendix
+## Important

 You need Node to be installed to run this project

+Move all of the images you want to work inside this directory

+/assets/full

-All request must use this api route /api/image?filename="fileName"
+All request must use this api route :-

+    /api/image?filename="fileName"&width="any number"&height="any number"

 ## Run Locally